 the third portion of the small intestine, about 12 feet in length.

 relating to the cutis, derma, skin.
 It is composed of two strata, the epidermis and dermis and contains the sweat glands, sebaceous glands, hair follicles, and touch corpuscles.

 relating to the inside.

 of or forming small spaces between things.
 Intercellular.

 the place of union, usually more or less moveable, between two or more bones.

 the portion of the small intestine, about eight feet in length, between the duodenum and the ileum.

 pertaining to tears.

 the organ of voice production; the upper part of the respiratory tract between the pharynx and the trachea.

-of or toward the side; opposite of medial, pertaining to the side of the body; away from the median plane.
+of or toward the side; opposite of medial.

 the largest gland in the body; secretes bile and is of great importance in protein and carbohydrate metabolism.